-• There is no provable link to global warming.
-For example, research by German scientists has demonstrated that the devastating floods in central Europe in 2002 were perfectly normal when compared against the historical record.
+- There is no provable link between weather events like Hurricane Katrina and global warming.
+For example, research by German scientists has demonstrated that the devastating floods in central Europe in 2002 were perfectly normal events when compared against the historical record.
 Allegations that extreme weather has been more damaging recently do not take into account the fact that mankind is now living and investing resources in more dangerous areas.
-The World Meteorological Organization has acknowledged that increases in the recorded number of extreme weather events may well be due to better observation and reporting.
+Moreover, the World Meteorological Organization has acknowledged that increases in the recorded number of extreme weather events may be due to better observation and reporting.
 A top expert from the IPCC resigned in January 2005 in protest that IPCC science was being misrepresented by claims that last year's hurricane season was exacerbated by global warming.
-Most hurricane scientists agree that there is no way that Hurricane Katrina can be blamed on global warming.

-• Update 6/1/06: Recent published research casts extreme doubt on the influence of warming on hurricanes.
-Kotzbach13 finds "The data indicate a large increasing trend in tropical cyclone intensity and longevity for the North Atlantic basin and a considerable decreasing trend for the Northeast Pacific.
+Most hurricane scientists agree that there is no way that Hurricane Katrina can be blamed on global warming. - Recent published research casts extreme doubt on the influence of warming on hurricanes.
+Philip Klotzbach15 of Colorado State University finds that, "The data indicate a large increasing trend in tropical cyclone intensity and longevity for the North Atlantic basin and a considerable decreasing trend for the Northeast Pacific.
 All other basins showed small trends, and there has been no significant change in global net tropical cyclone activity.
 There has been a small increase in global Category 4-5 hurricanes from the period 1986-1995 to the period 1996-2005.
 Most of this increase is likely due to improved observational technology.
 These findings indicate that other important factors govern intensity and frequency of tropical cyclones besides SSTs [sea surface temperatures]."

-Update 1/1/06: Aren't the snows of Kilimanjaro disappearing because of global warming?
+Aren't the snows of Kilimanjaro disappearing because of global warming?

 • That's not the verdict of scientists who study Mount Kilimanjaro most closely.
-In "Modern Glacier Retreat on Kilimanjaro as Evidence of Climate Change: Observations and Facts14," Kaser et al. "develop a new concept for investigating the retreat of Kilimanjaro's glaciers, based on the physical understanding of glacier-climate interactions."
+In "Modern Glacier Retreat on Kilimanjaro as Evidence of Climate Change: Observations and Facts," Kaser et al. "develop a new concept for investigating the retreat of Kilimanjaro's glaciers, based on the physical understanding of glacier-climate interactions."
 They say, "The concept considers the peculiarities of the mountain and implies that climatological processes other than air temperature control the ice recession in a direct manner.
 A drastic drop in atmospheric moisture at the end of the 19th century and the ensuing drier climatic conditions are likely forcing glacier retreat on Kilimanjaro."